microsoft/perfview/README.md

 to see the [GitHub HTML Source File](src/PerfView/SupportFiles/UsersGuide.htm) rendered in your browser.
 You can also simply download PerfView using the instructions above and select the Help -> User's Guide menu item.

+# Building PerfView Yourself

+If you just want to do a performance investigation, you don't need to build PerfView yourself.
+Just use the one from the download center or the github release site.
+However if you want new features or just want to contribute to a PerfView to make it better (see issues for things people want) you can do that by following the rest of these instructions.

 ### Tools Needed to Build PerfView

 The only tool you need to build PerfView is Visual Studio 2015.
 The [Visual Studio 2015 Community Edition](https://www.microsoft.com/en-us/download/details.aspx?id=48146)